denv3rr/RouteNodeHandler/README.md

 - Navigate to the `src` folder.

-- Current build will be compiled simply with:
+- Current build will be compiled with:
     - `g++ -I ../include *.cpp -o '<out file name>'`
 - Or, simply:
     - `g++ -I ../include *.cpp` - for a default out file.